Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Supplementary Materials

 Table~\ref{tab:KL_loss} reports the KL divergence loss over a test set of 1000 galaxy images for a ConvMDN model with $K$ components, for $K=2,...,10$.
-However, the model which minimizes the KL loss (a ConvMDN with $K=7$ components) fails to pass our GCT and is therefore not a good approximation of the true conditional density.
-We can use LCTs and P-P plots to diagnose the inadequacies in the fit (Figure~\ref{fig:galsim_example}).
+The KL loss indicates that $K=7$ is the optimal choice.
+However, in the paper we show that this model fails to pass our GCT and therefore is not a good approximation of the true conditional density.
+Figure~\ref{fig:galsim_example} in the paper also shows how to use our LCTs and P-P plots to diagnose the inadequacies in the fit.